yiisoft/db/docs/guide/en/schema/typecasting.md

 the database driver does not convert some data types when retrieves values.

-To ensure that the value is returned in the correct type, you can use `ColumnInterface::phpTypecast()` method to cast the value to the correct type, in the example above, to a `float`.
+To ensure that the value is returned in the correct type, you can use `ColumnInterface::phpTypecast()` method to cast the value, in the example above, to a `float`.

 ```php
 use Yiisoft\Db\Connection\ConnectionInterface;